-Tell me how many times this has happened to you: A good friend of yours visits you at your place.
+Tell me how many times this has happened to you: A good friend of your visits you at your place.
 You are having a good time.
 And then he casually asks for your WiFi network’s password so that he can use it.
 BAM!
 You have no idea. *Embarrassing*.
-You have setup the password when you first set up your phone and you have forgotten it ever since.
+You have set up the password when you first set up your phone and you have forgotten it ever since.
 Can’t blame you, could happen to the best of us.

 As with everything in Android, if only there was an app to do that.
 To view the saved Wifi password with the tap of a button, wouldn’t it be nice?
 Guess what, there is an app for that and yes, it is nice!
 Although, before getting your hopes high, I should tell you that this app requires root to work.
 One more awesome reason to root your Android device.

 As the name says, this app lets you view your saved Wireless network passwords.
 You don’t have to be connected to the network to view the passwords.
 Whenever you save a wifi password in your device, it is saved in a file named ‘wpa_supplicant.conf’.
 This is a system file and you need Super User Access (just a fancy name for ‘root’) to even view this file.
 That is why the app needs root to work.
 This app opens and reads this system file and neatly displays the wifi network name and passwords in a beautiful material design interface.

 Download WiFi Password (Root)

 Click below to read the reviews and download the app from Google Play Store:

 Below are a few screenshots from the app itself:

 Issue/workaround for Samsung Devices: